Ugochukwuodinaka/Students-Mental-Health-Analysis/README.md

 ### Tools Used
 1. Power Query Editor
     - Was used to:
-        1. Extract,
+        1. Clean
-        2. Transform,
-        4. Load all the datasets for this analysis.
+        2. Transform the dataset for this analysis.

 2. Power BI (Was used to create reports and dashboard for this analysis)
     - The following Power BI Features were incorporated: